-Like the COUNTIFS and SUMIFS function, the AVERAGEIFS function is designed to handle multiple criteria which are entered in [range, criteria] pairs.
+In this example, the goal is to calculate an average for each group and region in the data as shown in the worksheet.
+For convenience, data is an Excel Table in the range B5:D16.
+This problem can be easily solved with the AVERAGEIFS function.
+Like the COUNTIFS function and SUMIFS function, the AVERAGEIFS function is designed to accept multiple criteria entered in [range, criteria] pairs.
 As long as this information is supplied correctly, the behavior of AVERAGEIFS is fully automatic.

-The Excel AVERAGEIFS function calculates the average of numbers in a range that meet one or more criteria.
-The criteria used for AVERAGEIFS can include logical operators (>,,=) and wildcards (*,?) for partial matching....
+The AVERAGEIFS function calculates the average of cells in a range that meet one or more conditions, referred to as criteria.
+The generic syntax for AVERAGEIFS looks like this: